andrewpillar/database/readme.md

 The format of `<column>:<field>` tells the scanner to map the column to the field on the underlying struct.
-This will only work if the field is a struct, has the necessary exported field, and is of type pointer.
+This will only work if the field is a struct, has the necessary exported field, and is a pointer.

 This can be taken a step further to scan data into embedded structs, via pattern matching,